Across One of the World’s Harshest Environments - For the Future of Our Oceans

 The Route

-Far from coastal shelter, this crossing offers a rare opportunity to experience the North Atlantic in its truest form - vast, unpredictable, and deeply humbling.
+Far from coastal shelter, this crossing offers a rare opportunity to experience the North Atlantic in its truest form - vast, volatile, and deeply humbling.

 The Ocean as Teacher